finos/common-domain-model/docs/product-model.md

 about that product: essentially it allows to identify the product using publicly available identifiers.

-Sometimes, there is a need to specify the full economic terms of that product, when that product in turn generates some asset flow - e.g. cashflows in the case of a loan, bond or equity (dividends).
+Sometimes, there is a need to specify the full economic terms of that product, when that product in turn generates some future asset transfers - e.g. cashflows in the case of a loan, bond or equity (dividends).
 This is supported by the `TransferableProduct` data type.

 :::tip Definition: TransferableProduct